jrs-orellana/xenium2anndata-analysis-workflow/README.md

 ## Getting Started

-1. Clone this repository (e.g., `git clone https://github.com/you/xenium-raw-data-analysis-workflow.git`).
+1. Clone this repository (`git clone https://github.com/jrs-orellana/xenium-raw-data-analysis-workflow`).
 2. Download the Xenium dataset ZIP from the link above and place it in `data/`.
 3. Run `python scripts/unpack_all.py` to extract the dataset.
 4. Install dependencies (`scanpy`, `squidpy`, `spatialdata-io`, `pyarrow`, etc.).